lldap/lldap/example_configs/pfsense.md

 ## Testing LLDAP

 pfSense includes a built-in feature for testing user authentication at `Diagnostics > Authentication`.
 Select your LLDAP server configuration in the `Authentication Server` to test logins for your LLDAP users.
-The groups should show up when tested.
+The groups (only the ones you added to pfSense) should show up when tested.

 ## More Information